sqlitecloud/docs/src/pages/docs/commands/remove-allowed-ip.md

 ---
 title: REMOVE ALLOWED IP
-description: The REMOVE ALLOWED IP command permanently remove the ip_address from the list of allowed IP.
-You can specify a ROLE and/or a USER to further restrict the filter.
+description: The REMOVE ALLOWED IP command permanently removes the ip_address from the list of allowed IPs
 ---

 ## Syntax